LukePappa/Ourism/text.md

-I may attune myself to the divine essence of existence through contemplative prayer.
+Attune to the divine essence of existence.